EchanHe/suture_dl_pipeline/README.md

 The output masks will be saved in the `output_path` of the configuration file.
 The mask's pixel values are: 0 - background, 1 - first class; 2- second class; n- nth class.
 Therefore, viewing a mask using the default image viewer of Windows will only see a black image.
 It's recommended to view the mask with tools such as ImageJ.

-TODO: visualise masks with better colours.
+Output masks with better visualization will be save in the `output_vis_path`.

 ## Jupyter notebook version